 Brett Puryear is a fiction writer from Chattanooga, Tennessee, operating out of the great state of Montana.

 Brett holds an MFA in Fiction from the University of Montana, in Missoula, where he lives with his family.
-He’s finished a debut novel, a literary horror set in the east Tennessee mountains, and is represented by James Mustelier at the Bent Agency.
+He’s finished a debut novel, a literary horror set in the East Tennessee mountains, and is represented by James Mustelier at the Bent Agency.

 selected short work

-Short fiction published in The Iowa Review vol. 46 issue 3 | church kids’ grim campfire tales and parents who bump in the night
+Short fiction in The Iowa Review vol. 46 issue 3 | church kids’ grim campfire tales and parents who bump in the night

-Short fiction published in Fiddleblack issue 20 | a hard-luck drive from Tennessee to Florida, wayward lust, and whatever they did to Brent
+Short fiction previously published in Fiddleblack issue 20 | a hard-luck drive from Tennessee to Florida, wayward lust, and whatever they did to Brent

-A romp on sentence-craft, MFA programs, and the burgeoning online literary counterculture for the popular online lit crit newsletter The Republic of Letters
+A romp on sentence-craft, MFA programs, and the burgeoning online literary counterculture for the popular lit crit newsletter The Republic of Letters

 Essays and know-how on fly fishing and travel in Western Montana for Wildsam Field Guides | read a sample of Brett’s writing here.

-Short fiction forthcoming in the literary journal BULL | a rural Tennessee couple drives West to see the country, get clean, and encounter a tragedy
+Short fiction in BULL | a couple from rural Tennessee drives West to see the country, get clean, and encounter a tragedy

 Short fiction in CutBank issue 91 | Southern dogs and deep-fried turtle and a ghost-rabbit | read an excerpt or buy the issue